iruspro/mathnet/branch_info.md

 ## Branch todo

+### General design

 ~~Improve left sidebar and top navbar design.~~

-Simplify frontend code
+Simplify and organize frontend code:
 - ~~Simplify page enums!~~

+- Page reorganization.

 - Page and view routing need to be updated to match simplified enums in `list_of_pages.rs`

 - Add content functions for each logged in and logged out page (to get rid of unneccessary left sidebar and top navbar in each `view` function).
 Rename `view` functions to `content` functions.

--Rewrite every page so that they will match the template idea.
+- Rewrite every page so that they will match the template idea.

+- Rewrite `register.rs` so that only content will be present.

+- Rewrite `displaying_conversation.rs` so that only content will be present.

+- Comment on code: explain its purpose.

+- Merge `frontend_features` and `logics` directories.

+- Declare project's naming convention.

+- Think off how to avoid data duplication.

+- Tidy `use` statements.

+- Reduce public code where possible.

-Rename `logged_in_pages` to `signed_in_pages` and `logged_out_pages` to `signed_out_pages` (or vice versa - the important thing is to have consistent naming across the project).
+- Rename `logged_in_pages` to `signed_in_pages` and `logged_out_pages` to `signed_out_pages` (or vice versa - the important thing is to have consistent naming across the project).

 Add licence info at the bottom of every page.

-Features
+Add tests.
+No logic code has been been tested yet.

+### Base of exercises

+- Base of exercise building
+- Base of exercise access setting and sharing.
+- Collecting based on source (e. g. book, article).
+- Adding problems.
+- Merging, splitting, organizing.
+- Search.

+### Exercise
+- Attributes (e. g. source, math subject, status ...)
+- Discussion, responses.
+- Enable photos loading and editing.

+### Learning resources
+- Enable students to share their notes.
+- List of useful links.
+- Educational programs sharing feature.

+### Messages and conversations
 - Show and hide chat message details.
+- Edit messages.
+- Display friends at sidebar (when in `chat_with_friends_display()`).
-- Filter chat messages in a converstion based on date.
+- Filter chat messages in a conversation based on date.
+- Emojis.
+- User responses.

+### Friends
+- Enable people search.
+- Enable friend adding mechanism.
-- Latex rendering.
+- Block people.

+### Groups
+- Enable group search.
+- Enable join group mechanism.

+### User Profile
 - User profile picture.
-- Searching for friends, add friends, send chat messages.
-- Edit chat message.
+- User profile page.

+### Settings
+- Language settings - text in different languages.

+### Events
+- Make some event cathegory - on a group and public level.

+### Mathnet notifications
+- Enable notification receiving (mechanism similar to conversation).

+### Writing styles
+- Enable writing code.
+- Enable writing latex